 For something a bit more detailed, here is an offer that includes a set of party games along with a scavenger hunt guide.
 Many people have used it to plan their 50th birthday party.

 We hope these tips help make a fun-filled scavenger hunt birthday party.

-Even if it's not secretly and you go on the hunt as videographer, it will make a great keepsake.
+Even if it's not a secret and you go on the hunt as the videographer, it will make a great keepsake.